jessedc/flask-images/README.md

 The app has two resize modes, `resize` and `resize-crop`.

-Resize will resize the image to within the parameters you specifcy and keep the aspect ratio.
+Resize will resize the image to within the parameters you specify and keep the aspect ratio.

 Resize-crop will do the first resize then crop to the exact size from the centre point.